 5. Orson Welles, Jane Eyre 1943

-Positive: Orson Welles arguably turns in the most underrated performance of Rochester.
-Not only does he possess the basic Rochester ‘specs’ (dark, sparkling eyes, stormy brow, features far from conventionally handsome); Welles speaks and moves with that vigor, informality, and slight self-importance Brontë ascribes to Rochester.
+Positive: Orson Welles is arguably the most underrated Rochester.
+Not only does he possess the basic Rochester ‘specs’ (dark, sparkling eyes, stormy brow, features far from conventionally handsome); Welles speaks and moves with that vigor, informality, and self-importance Brontë ascribes to Rochester.
 While parts of his performance (the proposal scene in particular) have the usual overwrought style of any 40s film, it works for the character and the gothic tone of the adaptation as a whole.
-Amidst the film’s crashing scores and moody mise en scène, Welles even manages to add softness.
-He is most engaging in the film’s quieter, subtler scenes such as the Jane’s departure, or the moment when Rochester catches Jane crying in the hallway.
-The gentleness in his voice and expressions in those scenes is remarkable, especially taken alongside his power and intensity at other points in the film.
-Welles shifts seamlessly from intimidating to tender.
-Misogyny aside, it’s no surprise that he demanded top billing over Joan Fontaine, who played the titular character.
-This film belongs to him.
+Amidst the film’s crashing scores and moody mise en scène, Welles offers magnetism, intensity, and even gentleness.
+Whereas most Rochesters live and die by the dramatic proposal scene or (imo) Jane’s return to Thornfield, Welles’s best work takes place in the quieter scenes such as their second conversation, the moment when Rochester catches Jane crying in the hallway, or—in this version—Jane’s surprisingly subdued departure.
+Like Leech, but to a more masterful degree, Welles has a knack for manipulating the timbre of his iconic bass voice.
+But his ability to soften his eyes is even more captivating (see above), especially taken alongside the power and broodiness he expresses with just a beat.
+Welles shifts seamlessly from glowering to tender.
+Despite the misogyny of his receiving top billing over Joan Fontaine, who played the titular character, his place at the head of the cast was well justified.
+Welles, not Fontaine, makes this an adaptation that still captivates viewers after so many decades.

-Negative: It is a 40s Hollywood film, and Welles is Welles, meaning there is a clear dose of proto-film noir melodrama in his performance that likely won't sit well with viewers looking for a more modern, fluid interpretation.
+Negative: It is a 40s Hollywood film, and Welles is Welles, meaning there is a clear dose of proto-film noir melodrama in his performance that likely won't sit well with viewers looking for a more modern interpretation of the source material.
 Due to its cinematic context and the constraints of the genre, Welles' portrayal of Rochester might strike younger viewers as outdated or lacking romance.
 And even I, despite all my love for vintage film, would agree.
-Welles does something great within his context, but he is not a Rochester that defines the character for all time.
+The dark melodrama of the proposal, which Welles re-dubbed later, falls flat to me, and the film’s abbreviated ending also does him a disservice.
+Welles did something great within his context, but he is not a Rochester that defines the character for all time.

 4. Toby Stephens, Jane Eyre 2006

 Positive: Finally, a Rochester viewers could believe flew through Europe bedding mistresses left and right!
 Stephens brings a sexiness and sensuality to the role of Rochester that no other actor does, and it's refreshing.
-It isn’t just that Stephens is oddly gorgeous even with his muttonchops and extensions; he also strategically portrays the character's physicality and charisma through his speech and movement.
-In an interview for the miniseries, Stephens spoke a lot about Rochester's (and Jane's) sexuality and how it influences the intimacy between the characters.
-His attention to that in his approach to the character reminds viewers and readers just how ‘scandalous’ Jane Eyre was for a victorian novel.
-Like it or not, Jane knows that Rochester has the tools to be sexually persuasive, and he's willing to use them (“Do you mean it now?
+It isn’t just that Stephens is gorgeous (though still not conventionally handsome) even with his muttonchops and extensions; he also strategically portrays the character's physicality and charisma through his speech and movement.
+In an interview on the set of the show, Stephens spoke at length about Rochester's (and Jane's) sexuality and how it influences the intimacy between the characters.
+His attention to the sexual tension beneath Brontë’s writing reminds us just how ‘scandalous’ Jane Eyre was for a victorian novel, and that sex is in fact a key ingredient in the genre of Gothic novels.
+Among other themes, Jane Eyre explores Jane’s sensual awakening.
+Rochester has a sexual history and he’s willing to draw on it (“Do you mean it now?
 And now?”).
-But Stephens does more than sexualize the character.
-His Rochester connects to Jane on a soul level (as he continually reiterates), and his relationship with her teaches him intimacy apart from sex.
+But Stephens does more than just play up Rochester’s latent sex appeal.
+His Rochester also connects to Jane on a soul level (as he continually reiterates), and he genuinely relates to her as an equal and a friend.
+Aided by the detail and pacing of Sandy Welch’s script, Stephens convincingly conveys the depth and diversity of Rochester’s attachment to Jane.
+It is both flesh and soul—friendship, kinship, and something even more.

-Negative: Stephens successfully highlights a less-emphasized aspect of the character, but he doesn't fully exhibit or inhabit the more traditional facets of Rochester that readers have come to expect.
-After his early conversations with Jane, Stephens' Rochester ceases to be mercurial and becomes a little too likable.
-In the book, there are moments where we (alongside Jane) ask ourselves about Rochester, “What is he doing here?
+Negative: Though Stephens’s modern interpretation successfully highlights a less-emphasized aspect of the character, he doesn't fully exhibit or inhabit the more traditional facets of Rochester that readers expect.
+After his early conversations with Jane, Stephens's Rochester ceases to be mercurial and becomes almost too likable.
+In the book, there are moments where we (alongside Jane) ask ourselves, “What is Rochester doing here?
 What does he mean by this??
-What is he about?!”
-He just doesn't make sense sometimes!
-Stephens doesn't fully play that strangeness or “curious, designing mind.”
+Is he serious?!”
+Stephens doesn't fully play to those eccentricities or to the character’s “curious, designing mind.”

 3. Michael Jayston, Jane Eyre 1973

 Positive: “Yet there was so much unconscious pride in his port; so much ease in his demeanour; such a look of complete indifference to his own external appearance; so haughty a reliance on the power of other qualities...to atone for the lack of mere personal attractiveness.”
 Jayston's performance embodies Brontë’s initial description of Rochester.
 Jayston/Rochester is not a handsome man; what you see is what you get.
 But there’s something about that mischievous smile, his cutting sarcasm, and his quirky confidence that makes him magnetic.
 Jayston's Rochester is also weird.
-I disliked that about him at first, but now I appreciate that it’s exactly what makes him so faithful to the Rochester of the novel—he bucks tradition and propriety, speaks using enigmatic language, and dresses in drag to extort confessions from the woman he loves.
+At first, I disliked the quirkiness of Jayston’s portrayal, but now I appreciate that it’s exactly what makes him so faithful to the Rochester of the novel—he bucks tradition and propriety, speaks using enigmatic language, and dresses in drag to extort confessions from the woman he loves.
 What Jane Eyre fans don't care to admit is that Rochester is contradictory—even manipulative.
-He’d rather pretend to court someone else, dress up as a woman, and threaten to send Jane to Ireland to get a reaction from her than simply declare himself.
+He’d rather pretend to court someone else, dress up as a woman, and threaten to send Jane to Ireland to extract a profession of love from her than simply declare himself.
 And yet, he genuinely loves Jane.
 While other actors and adaptations shy away from that paradox, Jayston pulls it off and makes us believe it.
 He may not be the smoldering, romantic gothic hero we prefer to watch, but he’s true to the character we fell in love with.

 Negative: As I've mentioned before, Jayston is at his best mostly pre-proposal when he gets to show off Rochester's eccentricity and mischievousness.
 He is good at being relaxed, odd, and flirtatious.
 He is not as good at being urgent and passionate.
 Jayston's proposal, departure, and reunion scene performances are good, and parts of them are incredibly touching, but they aren't powerful or climactic.
 When it's time for Rochester to progress from the puzzling and bizarre suitor to the raw, desperate, and broken lover of the latter scenes, he isn't as convincing.